fudge-fantastic/Kaizen_CLOSED/Jenkins/README.md

 CORS is a web security mechanism that restricts how a web page from one domain can request resources from a different domain.
 It's important to manage CORS appropriately to prevent unauthorized access to your API from untrusted origins. <br>
 Middleware in FastAPI: <br>
 Middleware is a layer of software that sits between the web server and your application code.
 It can perform various tasks like request processing, logging, and handling CORS.

+##### 2. What is Model Drift?
+Model drift refers to the phenomenon where the performance of a trained model degrades over time.
+This degradation happens because the underlying data distribution that the model was trained on changes in the real world.
+As a result, the model's predictions become less accurate and reliable.
+Causes of Model Drift:

+- Concept Drift: This occurs when the underlying relationship between the model's features and target variable changes.
+For example, a spam filter trained on historical email data might struggle with new spam tactics employed by attackers.
+- Data Drift: This happens when the distribution of the input data changes over time.
+Imagine a model trained to predict customer churn based on past purchasing behavior.
+If customer demographics or buying habits shift, the model's predictions might become inaccurate.

+2. Impacts of Model Drift:
+- Decreased Accuracy: Drifting models produce less accurate predictions, leading to poor decision-making.
+Wasted Resources: Resources are spent on maintaining a model that no longer performs well.
+- Loss of Customer Trust: Inaccurate predictions can erode customer trust and satisfaction.

+3. Detecting Model Drift:

+- Monitoring Performance Metrics: Track key performance metrics like accuracy, precision, recall, or F1-score (classification) or RMSE/MAE (regression) to identify performance dips.
+- Data Quality Monitoring: Monitor data distributions, missing values, and outliers to detect changes that might impact model performance.

+4. Preventing Model Drift:

+- Retraining Models: Regularly retrain your models on fresh data that reflects the current real-world scenario.
+- Concept Drift Detection Techniques: Utilize techniques like Early Warning Systems or statistical tests to identify concept drift and trigger retraining.
+- Online Learning: Explore online learning algorithms that allow models to learn incrementally from new data streams.

+5. Addressing Model Drift:

+- Retrain with New Data: Once drift is detected, retrain the model on a new dataset that incorporates the latest data distribution.
+- Concept Adaptation Techniques: If concept drift is frequent, consider techniques like transfer learning or model adaptation algorithms.
+Mitigating Model Drift:

+6. By implementing the following practices, you can minimize the impact of model drift:

+- Choose Stable Features: Select features for your model that are less susceptible to change over time.
+- Regularly Monitor Data and Performance: Continuously monitor both data quality and model performance to detect drift early.
+- Plan for Retraining: Establish a retraining schedule or a mechanism to trigger retraining when drift is detected.

+7. Conclusion:
+Model drift is a real challenge in machine learning systems deployed in the real world.
+By understanding the causes, impacts, and mitigation strategies, you can proactively monitor for drift, address it effectively, and ensure your models deliver optimal performance over time.